Overview

 Research Focus

-In recent years, my work has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Fulbright Foundation, the Mellon Foundation, the Cornell Society for the Humanities, the Institute for Social Sciences at Cornell and the Einaudi Center for International Studies.
+In recent years, my work has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Fulbright Foundation, the Mellon Foundation, the American Council for Learned Societies (ACLS), the Cornell Society for the Humanities, the Cornell Center for Social Sciences, the Einaudi Center for International Studies, the Atkinson Center for Sustainability, and Engaged Cornell.

 Publications